nais/handbook/docs/technical/naas.md

 > [What is a GCP organization?](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#organizations)

-### Partner GCP organization
+### Tenant GCP organization
-Each partner has its own separate GCP organization.
+Each tenant has its own separate GCP organization.
 As with the nais-io GCP organization, we want a clear separation between administration and workloads.
 ![](/assets/naas-partner-org.png)

 #### The nais-management GCP project
-To achieve this, all partner wide services (eg. deploy, partner console, etc.) run in a separate GCP project called nais-management.
+To achieve this, all tenant wide services (eg. deploy, tenant console, etc.) run in a separate GCP project called nais-management.
 This GCP project is fully managed and owned by the NAIS team.

-#### Partner environment GCP projects
+#### Tenant environment GCP projects
-The partner will have multiple clusters, typically dev and prod, and each of these clusters require a suite of NAIS components (eg. naiserator, monitoring, etc.).
+The tenant will have multiple clusters, typically dev and prod, and each of these clusters require a suite of NAIS components (eg. naiserator, monitoring, etc.).
-To separate NAIS components and from partner workloads, each cluster has a nais-system namespace, where all NAIS-related services reside.
+To separate NAIS components and from tenant workloads, each cluster has a nais-system namespace, where all NAIS-related services reside.
-All partner workloads will run in separate team namespaces in this cluster.
+All tenant workloads will run in separate team namespaces in this cluster.

 > [ What is a GCP project?](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#projects)